 Welcome to a dedicated section of our website exclusively for the men and women in uniform.
-Police and fire retirees face financial planning challenges unlike any other occupation, including higher-than-average risk of death or disability, younger-than-average age of retirement and a higher-than-average divorce rate.
-As a result, our police and fire brothers and sisters require more-complex financial planning solutions.
+Police, fire and military retirees face financial planning challenges unlike any other occupation, including the higher-than-average risk of death or disability, younger-than-average age of retirement, and a higher-than-average divorce rate.
+As a result, our police, fire and military patriots require more complex financial planning solutions.

-Police and firefighters in Chicago, and throughout Illinois, receive retirement income from a variety of sources, most of which is different from their private-sector friends and neighbors.
+First responders receive retirement income from a variety of sources, most of which are different from their private-sector friends and neighbors.

-•Your pension is regulated by the state, with no federal oversight or insurance.
+- Pensions are regulated by the state, with no federal oversight or insurance

-•Your 457 plan has different rules than 401(k)s and traditional retirement plans.
+- 457 plans have different rules than 401(k)s and traditional retirement plans

-•Your social security benefits, most likely, will be affected by your police and fire earnings.
+- Social security benefits, most likely, will be affected by public pensions

-In a time of uncertainty regarding police and fire pensions and retiree health insurance, it is more important than ever to receive independent, sound financial guidance from a trusted advisor.
-With more than 20 years of experience working alongside police and fire professionals, Marty Gaughan has the knowledge and experience to help you make the right decisions when faced with the following questions:
+In a time of uncertainty, it is more important than ever to receive sound financial guidance from a trusted source.
+With over 20 years' experience working with police and fire retirees, Marty has the knowledge to help you make the right decisions when faced with the following questions:

-1. What is the benefit (or cost) to retiring now versus two to three years from now?
+- What is the benefit (or cost) to retiring now versus two, three, or five years from now?

 Our firm’s founder, Marty Gaughan, a retired Chicago firefighter, faced many of these same challenges himself and is committed to helping you answer these questions, as well as help you understand the unique variables you face in executing a successful retirement.